palantirnet/drupal-skeleton/README.dist.md

 * You'll be in your project root, at the path `/var/www/your-project.local/`
 * You can run `composer`, `drush`, and `phing` commands from here

-To work on the styleguide (Palantir Lab):
+To work on the styleguide:

 * Go to the styleguide directory: `cd styleguide`; you'll be at the path `/your-project/styleguide`
 * You can run `yarn install` & `yarn serve` from here, then view the styleguide in your browser at [your-project.local:3000](http://your-project.local:3000)